 Out here at Seraphin Station, our farm/studio/shop/home, we're recovering a long-derelict farm, renovating a neglected house, repairing a crumbling old barn, landscaping with an eye towards native plants and permaculture, building with reclaimed wood and metal, and working on growing food as well as herbs used in folk medicine and folk magic.

 Mike's a carpenter, artist, and practicing Buddhist.
 I'm a writer, artist, spiritual advisor, and rootworker.
 I also serve the lwa in a Franco-Haitian gnostic vodou lineage (not traditional Haitian sevis) with full consecration as an autocephalus bishop aligned with the independent sacramental movement.
-(There's more info about all of that in relevant shop listings/collection pages, in About Karma Zain, and in my bio at Big Lucky Hoodoo.)
+(There's more info about all of that in About Karma Zain and in my bio at Big Lucky Hoodoo.)

 We make things that range from the eminently practical (dog collars, chicken coops, custom-fit bookshelves) to the deliciously, defiantly impractical (mala beads made with wild-gathered animal bones; a spiritual petition or prayer woven into a recycled silk wall hanging for your living room).